 - Incident Created On.
 Date and time the incident was created.

 - Incident Response.
-Configured response to the incident.
+For Sanctioned applications, the Incident Response column displays the configured DLP response to the incident.

 - Incident Status.
 Status of the incident.